xi-liu-cs/2022-fall/operating system/note/11.8/readme.md

 ### Note

 <ul>
-<li>The [Recommend] page may take 1-2 sec to show up when you first go into it
+<li>The [Recommend] page may take 1-2 sec to show up when you first go into it.
-<li>Log-in/Sign-up pages are for future usage and development
 <li>This web app is in mobile-first design.
 It's preferable to be tested in mobile sizes.